Line percolation: Abstract

 \section{Abstract}

-We study a geometric bootstrap percolation model, \emph{line percolation}, on the $d$-dimensional grid $[n]^d$.
-In line percolation with infection parameter $r$, infection spreads from a subset $A\subset [n]^d$ of initially infected lattice points as follows: if there is an axis parallel line $\C{L}$ with $r$ or more infected lattice points on it, then every lattice point of $[n]^d$ on $\C{L}$ gets infected and we repeat this until the infection can no longer spread.
-The elements of the set $A$ are usually chosen independently, with some density $p$, and the main question is to determine $p_c\left(n,r,d\right)$, the density at which percolation (infection of the entire grid) becomes likely.
-In this paper, we determine $p_c\left(n,r,2\right)$ up to a factor of 1+o(1) and $p_c\left(n,r,3\right)$ up to multiplicative constants as $n\rightarrow \infty$ for every fixed $r\in \N$.
+We study a new geometric bootstrap percolation model, \emph{line percolation}, on the $d$-dimensional integer grid $[n]^d$.
+In line percolation with infection parameter $r$, infection spreads from a subset $A\subset [n]^d$ of initially infected lattice points as follows: if there exists an axis-parallel line $L$ with $r$ or more infected lattice points on it, then every lattice point of $[n]^d$ on $L$ gets infected, and we repeat this until the infection can no longer spread.
+The elements of the set $A$ are usually chosen independently, with some density $p$, and the main question is to determine $p_c(n,r,d)$, the density at which percolation (infection of the entire grid) becomes likely.
+In this paper, we determine $p_c(n,r,2)$ up to a multiplicative factor of $1+o(1)$ and $p_c(n,r,3)$ up to a multiplicative constant as $n\rightarrow \infty$ for every fixed $r\in \N$.
 We also determine the size of the minimal percolating sets in all dimensions and for all values of the infection parameter.